aloktech/RESTServiceFrameworkComparison/README.md

 - RESTServiceForUI has to deployed in Payara Micro
 - UIChart has to deployed in Tomcat
 - Other Standalone Frameworks has to be run as usual java program

+The complete build and deployment are automated by using docker and script files.

 With reference to DZone article **Choosing a REST Framework for Microservices**(https://dzone.com/articles/choosing-rest-framework-for-microservices)